PlywoodPallet/personal-portfolio/README.md

 ## TODO

 - Mobile media query - hero image should load a smaller, cropped version
+- use clamp() on hero text size, have a min fixed text size
+- use clamp() on left/right padding size?
+- When hero text is bigger than hero image, make the hero image aligned to bottom of section
+- Is an intermediate tablet query necessary?

 - Does reducing code in each media query definition increase performance?
 Or does the existence of media queries reduce performance by a such a large fixed amount that performance gains by reduction (ex clamp, minmax, etc) are not work doing?